Last Updated on July 2, 2026 by Daniel Globe

 Traditional Materials

-Traditionally, hiking staffs were made from wood, with popular choices including hickory, ash, and oak due to their strength and resilience.
-Hickory, for instance, is known for its shock-absorbing properties, making it an excellent choice for absorbing the impact of uneven terrain.
-Ash offers a good balance between weight and strength, while oak is renowned for its durability but can be heavier than other options.
+Traditionally, hiking staffs were made from wood, with hickory, ash, and oak among the most popular choices for their strength and resilience.
+Hickory has one of the highest bending-strength ratings of common American hardwoods and is known for absorbing impact without splitting easily, which is why it’s long been the standard wood for tool handles as well as walking sticks.
+Ash offers a good balance between weight and strength, while oak is prized for its durability and hardness but runs heavier than hickory or ash.

 Synthetic Materials